-- b.
-The holders can request that the Company repurchase their bonds at 100.75% of the face value on the third anniversary of the offering date.
-Because the holders can exercise selling rights on December 26, 2016, the Company reclassified the bonds payable to "current portion of bonds payable" in December 2015.
-The Company paid \$994,705 thousand to the holders of the bonds payable who exercised the put options, and the difference between the payment amount and carrying amount recognized was a loss on the bonds payable buy-back, for which the Company reclassified the remaining face value to noncurrent assets. - c.
+- a.
+The holders may demand a lump-sum payment for the bonds upon maturity. - b.
+The holders can request that the Company repurchase their bonds at 100.75% face value on the third anniversary of the offering date.
+Because part of the holders exercise selling rights on December 26, 2016, the Company paid \$994,705 thousand to the holders of the bonds payable who exercised the put options, and the difference between the payment amount and carrying amount recognized was a loss on the bonds payable buy back.

+- c.
 The Company may redeem the bonds at face value between March 26, 2014 and November 16, 2018 under certain conditions. - d.
 Between January 26, 2014 and December 16, 2018 (except for the period between the former dividend date and the date of the dividend declaration on record), holders may convert the bonds to the Company's ordinary shares.
 The initial conversion price was set at NT\$12.24, which is subject to adjustment if there is a capital injection by cash, share dividend distribution, and the proportion of cash dividends per share in market price exceeding 1.5%.
 Because the Company distributed cash dividends as of August 14, 2018, the conversion price was adjusted to NT\$11.38, and corporate bonds with a face value of \$3,316,800 thousand were converted to 270,985 thousand shares of ordinary shares.